 When two parties make a decision to rely on a secure encrypted communication, they have to solve a problem of a key distribution.
 There are multiple solutions to this problem, that are currently in use, what they have all in common is that there is some trust building initialization phase in every such system.
 Every time secure communication is bootstrapped for a first time, whether is it payment processing center and the POS terminal in a mall, operating system and the software update server, in all cases the trust bootstrapping makes mutual trust possible.
 As probably everybody reading this already know, there are two basic types of cryptography, symmetric cryptography, and asymmetric, so called public key cryptography.

-In the case of the asymmetric keys, Public-Key Infrastructure (PKI) is a one possible mechanism to solve key distribution.
+In that case, Public-Key Infrastructure (PKI) is a one possible mechanism to solve key distribution.
 It has its limitations, but it can help us solve trust establishment problem.
 PKI does not say anything about how to actually handle those secret keys, and this article is for the curious people that want to know how the keys are generated, how they should be stored, how encryption and decryption is done, and how are cryptographic keys decommissioned.

 The life cycle associated with the cryptographic key material is referred to as key management.
 The key management refers to all technical and social actions that makes creating and using cryptographic keys secure.
 As usual, such system consists of people, processes, some software and hardware appliance.